IsuruGunarathne/email-client/README.md

 ## Dependency Management

-This project uses `javax.mail.jar` and `activation.jar` as dependencies.
+- This project uses `javax.mail.jar` and `activation.jar` as dependencies.
+- These libraries should be added as reference libraries inside the project.

 ## Functionality
 - add recipients